 Designation Year: 1991

-Designated Red Seal in: AB, BC, MB, NB, NL, NS, ON, PE
+Designated Red Seal in: BC, MB, NB, NL, NS, ON, PE

-Trade title: Ironworker (Generalist), in MB, NB, NL, NS, PE
+Trade title: Ironworker (Generalist), in BC, MB, NB, NL, NS, ON, PE

 View the National Standard that is being used as the basis for the current Red Seal exams.
 New exams that are based on the new standard are currently under development.

 Find job market information such as wages, outlooks, education and skills needed at Explore Careers on the Job Bank website.

 Try the sample Ironworker (Generalist) examination questions to prepare for your Red Seal examination.

 Consult the Red Seal Exam Breakdown to see how many exam questions are on each exam section.

 Consult the Ellis Chart for a full breakdown of apprenticeship data from across Canada for the trade of Ironworker (Generalist).